bartonski/jlab_composite/README.md

     ./jlab_composite.sh -i my_great_3ball_cascade.mp4 -b 210 -o 7 -j 0

-After some processing, this will create `./composite.mp4`
+After some processing, this will create `./videos/composite.mp4`

+Pointing your web browser to <index.html> will display the video.